funyug/LightningTelegramBot/Readme.md

 Start the bot by running

 `LightningTelegramBot --username=YOUR_TELEGRAM_USERNAME --token=YOUR_TELEGRAM_BOT_TOKEN`

+Send \help to the bot to receive info about all commands

 Note: Make sure you have lnd running in background and the wallet is unlocked